htwangtw/talks/konmari-your-data.md

 ----

 ### Physiology data
-- BIDS converts data to raw text and/or other open source file format
+- BIDS converts data to raw text and/or other open-source file format
 - We use CED spike for physiology recording, closed-source file format
 - Solution:
-    - save a BIDS competible copy
+    - save a BIDS compatible copy
     - name the original file in BIDS standard as derivative

 ----

 ### Existing past analysis
-- Add to derivative with extra documentation
+- Add to the derivative with extra documentation

 ----